unisonweb/website/src/compare-lang/unison-for-java-devs.md

 <div class="side-by-side"><div>

-The entry point to a Unison program can be any delayed computation, `'r`, which may perform `IO` and `Exception` effects, `'{IO, Exception} r`.
-The `IO` ability indicates that the function performs input/output operations, and the `Exception` ability indicates that it may raise exceptions.
+The entry point to a Unison program can be any delayed computation which may perform the `IO` and `Exception` effects, `'{IO, Exception} r`.
+The `IO` ability indicates that the function might use `IO` operations, and the `Exception` ability indicates that it may raise exceptions.

 ```unison
 main : '{IO, Exception} ()